Lita Baron

 Lita Baron (born Isabel Castro; August 11, 1923 – December 16, 2015) was a Spanish-born American actress and singer who appeared in movies and television shows for over 30 years.

 Early life

-Baron was born Isabel Castro in Almería, Spain, on August 11, 1923, and emigrated to United States with her family in 1928.
+Baron was born Isabel Castro in Almería, Spain, on August 11, 1923, and emigrated to the United States with her family in 1928.
 Her parents were Pedro and Francesca Castro.

 After moving, the family lived in River Rouge, Michigan, where she attended River Rouge High School.

 Career

 Baron started her career in show business as a singer and dancer with Xavier Cugat's orchestra.
 Billed as Isabelita, she also had her own act in nightclubs in Hollywood.

 Starting in 1944, she appeared in several Hollywood films and television series.
 Her last screen role came in the 1979 film Bitter Heritage, in which her then ex-husband Rory Calhoun starred.
 She later worked in radio and real estate.

 Personal life

 In 1948, Baron married Hollywood actor Rory Calhoun.
 The couple had three daughters: Cindy, Tami, and Lori.
 Baron and Calhoun divorced in 1970, and she cited his multiple extramarital affairs as one of the reasons for the separation.

 Baron supported Barry Goldwater in the 1964 United States presidential election.